 BLOW-THROUGH The supply fan is located upstream of the central heating/cooling coils and blows the air through the coils.
 Use of this code-word causes the program to add the supply fan heat to the air upstream of the central cooling/heating coils.
-Always used for DDS (single fan), UHT, UVT, PTAC, PMZS, TPFC, FPFC, HP, draws the air through the coils.
+Always used for DDS (single fan), UHT, UVT, PTAC, PMZS, TPFC, FPFC, HP, RESYS, RESYS2 and MZS systems DRAW-THROUGH The supply fan is located downstream of the central heating/cooling coils and draws the air through the coils.
 Use of this code-word causes the program to add the supply fan heat to the air downstream of the central cooling/heating coils.
 This is the default for SZRH, SZCI, TPIU, FPIU, VAVS, RHFS, CBVAV, PSZ, and PVAVS, provided heat is not provided by a furnace.
 If heat is provided by a furnace, the default is BLOW-THROUGH.